skyizwhite/hsx/README.md

 </div>
 ```

-To define a component, just define a function that accepts keyword arguments or property list or both, and define HSX element with `defhsx` macro.

-`children` is a special property that accepts children of a component.
+To define a component, simply create a function that accepts keyword arguments, property lists, or both, and define the HSX element using the `defhsx` macro.
+The `children` property accepts the children of a component.

 ```lisp
 (defhsx card #'%card)